brianshumate/ansible-hubot/README_VAGRANT.md

 `ansible-hubot/templates/_hubot.env.j2` and update as necessary with the particular environment variables you need for your Hubot.

+Finally, update the `site.yml` playbook if you plan to use it and set `hubot_identity` to the short username of your bot.

 ### Hubot Activate!

 After configuring your Hubot's environment variables, you should be able to